 When you buy or sell stocks, ETFs, and options on Robinhood, we send your orders to market makers that typically offer better prices than public exchanges.

-To compete with exchanges, the market makers with which we have relationships offer rebates to brokerages like ours.
+To compete with exchanges, the market makers, with which we have relationships, offer rebates to brokerages like ours.
 Rebates are one of several revenue streams that make it possible for us to provide a range of financial products and services at a low cost.

 Order routing is the process of sending your order to a market maker or directly to an exchange.

 A market maker is a third-party institution that typically acts as a liquidity provider and executes your order.

 Jenna wants to buy one share of POWA.
 To do that, she places a buy order on Robinhood.
-From there, in just a matter of milliseconds, Robinhood's order routing system uses an algorithm to prioritize sending her order to a market maker that’s likely to give her the best execution, based on historical performance.
+From there, Robinhood's order routing system uses an algorithm to prioritize sending her order to a market maker that’s likely to give her the best execution, based on historical performance.

 We have relationships with several market makers, and our routing system is designed to automatically send most orders to the market makers that are likely to give you the best execution, based on historical performance.